Corn Sweat Calculator for Humidity & Heat Index

 What is corn transpiration and why is it important for agriculture?

-Yes, the calculator supports multiple crops including soybeans, wheat, and other major agricultural crops with crop-specific evapotranspiration rates.
+Yes, the multi-crop support covers soybeans, wheat, and other staples with crop-specific transpiration rates.

 Is this tool suitable for commercial agricultural operations?